tognete/bank-csv/README.md

 # Bank CSV Extractor

-Turn PDF statements and screenshots into CSVs with a FastAPI backend and a Vite/React GUI that you can iterate on throughout development.
+Turn PDF statements and screenshots of tables into CSVs with a FastAPI backend and a Vite/React GUI that you can iterate on throughout development.

 ## Project layout